 Prereq: instructor permission

-Application Procedures: Students interested in obtaining this certificate should apply by their junior year and maintain at least a 3.0 GPA.
+Students interested in obtaining this certificate should apply by the end of their freshmen year and maintain at least a 3.0 GPA.
 Students must complete at least 50% of certificate requirements after they have been accepted into the program.
 Students should contact the Center for Arts in Medicine’s undergraduate certificate advisor who will assist with application procedures.

-Application Deadlines: Applications are accepted November 1-April 30.
-Students will receive notification in early June.
+Application Deadlines: Applications are accepted November 1-January 30.
+Students will receive notification in early April.